Safiya Nygaard

-Safiya Nygaard (born July 16, 1992) is an American YouTuber.
-She gained prominence through her work with BuzzFeed, creating the series LadyLike.
-She is now known for her solo YouTube channel, containing content such as her Bad Makeup Science series.
+Safiya Jaffer Nygaard (born July 16, 1992) is an American YouTuber and social media personality.
+She first gained prominence through her work with BuzzFeed on the series LadyLike.
+She later launched her own YouTube channel and is now known for her solo content, such as her “Bad Makeup Science” series.

 Early life

 Nygaard was born in Santa Clara, California to Danish father Niels Nygaard, who is a university math professor, and Indian mother Mumtaz.
 She has a younger brother named Adil Nygaard.
 She was raised in Chicago, where she attended Whitney M. Young Magnet High School until 2010.
-Upon graduating from high school, she entered Stanford University, where she completed a Bachelor of Arts degree in Drama and English.
+Upon graduating, she entered Stanford University, where she completed a Bachelor of Arts degree in Drama and English.

 Career

-Nygaard was hired by BuzzFeed in April 2015 and worked as a video producer for BuzzFeed's show Ladylike.
-She left BuzzFeed in January 2017.
-Nygaard explained her reasoning for leaving the company in her popular 2017 video titled "Why I Left BuzzFeed", which as of April 2017 had over 14.9 million views.
+Nygaard was hired by BuzzFeed in April 2015 and worked as a video producer for the show LadyLike before leaving the company in January 2017.
+She explained her reasoning for this decision in a popular 2017 video posted to her YouTube channel, titled "Why I Left BuzzFeed", which had over 14.9 million views as of April 2017.

-Nygaard is known for her YouTube series "Bad Makeup Science" in which she has mixed together all of her liquid lipsticks, foundations, eye shadows and highlighters to create "Franken" products.
-Nygaard is often credited with starting a YouTube trend of mixing large quantities of a single type of beauty product together.
-She has also made several fashion related videos including wearing strange or novelty clothing items such as clear pants, 9-foot long jeans, and thigh-high Ugg boots.
+Nygaard is known for her YouTube series "Bad Makeup Science" in which she has mixed together large quantities of various cosmetics, such all of her liquid lipsticks, foundations, eye shadows, highlighters, and every lipstick from Sephora (among others), to create "Franken" products.
+Nygaard is often credited with beginning a YouTube trend of mixing large quantities of a single type of beauty product together.
+She has also made several fashion-related videos, including wearing strange or novelty clothing items such as clear plastic pants, 9-foot-long jeans, and thigh-high Ugg boots.
 She has also created videos exploring historical fashion, including one produced in collaboration with Colonial Williamsburg.

 In October 2019, Nygaard released a lipstick collection in collaboration with ColourPop.
-In 2022, Nygaard signed with the management company Night.
+In 2022, she signed with the management company Night.
 According to Cosmetify, she was the highest-earning beauty influencer in 2022.
-Nygaard collaborated with Cristine Rotenberg's nail polish brand, Holo Taco, to release a limited edition collection of nail polish.
+In 2023, Nygaard collaborated with Cristine Rotenberg's nail polish brand, Holo Taco, to release a limited edition collection of nail polish.